Jacques Guerlain 1904

 All things taken together, fresh rose, powder and musk, Mouchoir de Monsieur could be the younger brother of Jicky, bright, dandy and not so formal.
 Its extremely precise equilibrium between the genteel and the flirtatious is quite impressive.
 Read about Voilette de Madame

 Bottle.
 Mouchoir de Monsieur was originally presented in the crystal snail bottle, one of Guerlain's most exquisite Art Nouveau designs.
+A limited edition glass version of the snail bottle was made in 2005.
 In 1989, when it was released to the public for the first time as an EdT, it appeared in the simple travel bottle and Robert Granai's Eau de Toilette bottle, perhaps best known as the "Habit Rouge" bottle.
 Now it's sold in Guerlain's bee atomizer.

 Reformulation.
 Having kept this old dandy going is a credit to Guerlain.
 As is true for Jicky, however, much has happened to Mouchoir de Monsieur since its début.
 Jacques Guerlain's original formula was concentrated like a Parfum (as were all of his formulas) and hence behaved as such when applied, with a slower and less sprightly evaporation curve than an EdT.
 Lowering the overall concentration is one way of making a perfume comply with the industry's ingredient norms, but on top of that, modern Mouchoir de Monsieur lacks the roundness of raw bergamot and nitro-musk, now banned in perfumery, making for a leaner and more acidic fragrance.
 Some have noted that there's even an urinous facet to today's Mouchoir de Monsieur.
 Despite these changes, Mouchoir de Monsieur remains one of perfumery's finest illustrations of the archetypical gentleman's scent.
 Read more